ivermectin (Topical application route)Pronunciation

 Use ivermectin exactly as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor tells you.
 Do not change your treatment without checking first with your doctor.

-ivermectin comes with a patient information leaflet.
-Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+ivermectin comes with a patient information leaflet and patient instructions.
+Read and follow these instructions carefully.
+Ask your doctor or pharmacist if you have any questions.

-- Use Sklice™ on the hair and scalp only.
+- Use Sklice® on the hair and scalp only.
 Keep the medicine out of your eyes, nose, mouth, and vagina.
 If the medicine gets in your eyes, rinse them well with water.

 - Wash your hands before and after using ivermectin.